• LAUNCH YOUR DREAM

 A. Identity: Naming the Vision

-Explain how who you are is suited for this work, why it is in alignment with you and your legend.
+Explain how who you are is suited for this work, and why it is in alignment with you and your legend.
 Do you have a working title for your position?

 B. Legend: Living the Vision